MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Where-Object.md

 For example: `Get-Process | where ProcessName -CContains "svchost"`

 *CContains* refers to a collection of values and is true if the collection contains an item that is an exact match for the specified value.
-If the input is a single object, Windows PowerShell converts it to a collection of one object.
+If the input is a single object, PowerShell converts it to a collection of one object.

 This parameter was introduced in Windows PowerShell 3.0.